Robert Sandberg – A Brief Bio

 I met my wife, Marcia, on New Year’s Eve, 1982, and, in June 1983, having finished all course-work for my Ph.D., I moved from Chicago to Alhambra, a suburb of LA.
 We got married that December.
 Thirty three years later, Marcia is cuter than ever, can always make me laugh, and is still my best friend.
 We have two wonderful children; Tim was born in 1985 and Linny in 1988.
 In 1984 I began teaching English in Southern California high schools.
 In 1995, while continuing to teach literature and composition in the Los Angeles Unified School District, I became an instructional technology coordinator and technology consultant for several nearby schools.
 In 1998 I began teaching education technology courses in the Charter College of Education at California State University, Los Angeles.

 I became a grandfather in 2014 when Tim and Wendy had Loretta.
-Marcia and I retired in 2015 and in May 2016 moved to Sonora where we are now enjoying life living on .8 acres in a 115 year old farm house in rural northern California, “Motherlode Country,” on the western slope of the Sierra Nevada just an hour away from Yosemite.
+And then again in January 2019 when Lin and Russell had their first child, Corbin.
+Marcia and I retired in 2015 and in May 2016 moved to Sonora, CA where we are now enjoying life living on 8/10 of an acre in a 115 year old farm house in rural northern California, “Motherlode Country,” between California’s Central Valley and the western slope of the Sierra Nevada just two-and-a-half hours from San Franciso and an hour away from Yosemite.
 Tim, Wendy, and Loretta, and Lin and Russell can visit us easily and the lakes, hiking trails, and time away from the big city will give them many reasons to do so.
+And Lin, Russell and Corbin are only a short day’s drive away in LA.